Modification of Child Support Agreement in Arizona

 The elements necessary to support an equitable estoppel are:

 1) conduct by which one induces another to believe in certain material facts; and

 2) the inducement results in acts in justifiable reliance thereon; and

-3) the resulting acts cause injury.
+3) the resulting actions cause injury.

 The Arizona Supreme Court did not agree that these facts supported estoppel.
 It found that an agreement to increase child support would not make someone reasonably believe that back support was forgiven.
 The Court ruled that it was not reasonable to rely on something that was never discussed or reduced to writing.
-The fact that Mr. Mangum destroyed his past records does not in itself prove justifiable reliance.
+The fact that Mr. Mangum destroyed his records does not in itself prove justifiable reliance.

 The Arizona Supreme Court reversed and remanded the case for a determination of back child support.

 [wpseo_address show_state=”1″ show_country=”0″ show_phone=”1″ show_phone_2=”0″ show_fax=”0″ show_email=”0″ show_url=”1″ show_logo=”0″]

 As Seen on CBS News, ABC News, NBC News, and Fox News